 Any parish that exceeds its target will receive 100% of excess funds back as a Parish Share rebate.
 But Parish Share is much more than a rebate cheque.
 It is an opportunity for your parish to raise money for its own building fund, charitable giving, or other initiatives that are important to parishioners – and to do it without running a separate fundraising campaign.
 Parishes can also choose to give some or all of their rebate to Together We Serve, 100% of which will be allocated to our beneficiaries.
 Contact the CAEDM Campaign Team to find out more.

-The administrative cost for Together We Serve is 7% of the $1.5 million goal, or $105,000.
+The administrative cost for Together We Serve is 7% of the $1.5 million goal, or up to $105,000.
 This amount includes the “hard costs” of producing items like the TWS donation envelopes, information resources, and tracking posters for over 80 parishes.
 More importantly, it includes a portion of the staff time dedicated to Together We Serve, including parish support and liaison, development of campaign resources (including the TWS webpage, videos and bulletin information), and finance and administrative support to process donations and create financial reports.
 At 7%, Together We Serve administrative costs are well below typical administrative costs for Canadian non-profit organizations and charitable appeals (~12-15%).
 But then, Together We Serve is neither a charitable organization nor a “typical” charitable appeal.
 As a special initiative of the Archdiocese of Edmonton, Together We Serve benefits from the existing administrative and parish structure, while offering the opportunity for parishes and the Archdiocese to work together to meet a wide variety of needs.

+The administrative cost for Together We Serve is 7% of the $1.5 million goal, or up to $105,000.
+This amount includes the “hard costs” of producing items like the TWS donation envelopes, information resources, and tracking posters for over 80 parishes.
+More importantly, it includes a portion of the staff time dedicated to Together We Serve, including parish support and liaison, development of campaign resources (including the TWS webpage, videos and bulletin information), and finance and administrative support to process donations and create financial reports.
+At 7%, Together We Serve administrative costs are well below typical administrative costs for Canadian non-profit organizations and charitable appeals (~12-15%).
+But then, Together We Serve is neither a charitable organization nor a “typical” charitable appeal.
+As a special initiative of the Archdiocese of Edmonton, Together We Serve benefits from the existing administrative and parish structure, while offering the opportunity for parishes and the Archdiocese to work together to meet a wide variety of needs.
 Before Together We Serve, the Archdiocese incurred the administrative costs for processing special collections and included these costs in its overall finance-administration costs.
 When all beneficiaries – including some new ones – were brought together under the Together We Serve umbrella, Archdiocesan administrative costs went up, while many of the beneficiaries’ own administrative costs went down.
 Also, before Together We Serve, most special collections received little or no promotion, other than a pink or green envelope among the white collection envelopes.
 While some organizations produced and distributed their own promotional materials, others – especially the international special collections mandated by the Canadian Conference of Catholic Bishops – received little if any promotion.
 Together We Serve was designed, in part, to provide more information about all beneficiaries to help donors discern a meaningful level of giving.
 These efforts require staff time and effort.
 Taken together, the shared administrative and promotional costs have significantly reduced costs for our beneficiaries and contributed to the more efficient use of limited resources for promoting local and Canadian Catholic organizations and causes.